-Development in the Danes' daily intake of whole grains (gram)
+Development in the Danes' daily intake of whole grains

-WholEUGrain A European Action on Whole Grain Partnerships Denmark are coordinating a 3-year project as from 2020 that should facilitate the transfer of the Danish best practice model for a Whole Grain Partnership to three other European countries.
+WholEUGrain A European Action on Whole Grain Partnerships From 2020 to 2023, Denmark coordinated a project that facilitated the transfer of the Danish best practice model for a Whole Grain Partnership to three other European countries.
 More countries get the opportunity to follow the project that are funded by EU.
 Danish consumers have increased their whole grain intake considerably since 31 partners representing food authorities, health NGOs and the food industry got together and formed The Danish Whole Grain Partnership in 2009.
-Today, 50% of Danes eat the recommended 75 grams of whole grain a day, compared to just 7% in 2004.
+Today, the Danes eat 82 grams of whole grain a day, compared to just 36 grams in 2004.
 This has only been possible due to the large support from the industry to increase their whole grain product range and develop healthier products and meals with more whole grains in, along with a concerted communications effort and research by the authorities and NGOs.
-In 2019, the partnership's long-term effort won international recognition, when the EU Commission honoured a number of "best practice" initiatives that have made a particular contribution to promoting public health.
+In 2022, the partnership's long-term effort won further international recognition, when the OECD appointed a number of "best practice" initiatives that have made a particular contribution to promoting public health.
 But the partnership not only contributes to better public health.
 For food producers, it has created a new opportunity to expand their product range within whole grain products.
 In other words, the partners have successfully combined health and business objectives.
 An inspiration for other organisations to pursue the partnership option.
-Case by The Danish Whole Grain Partnership DANISH DAIRY TECHNOLOGY BOOSTS HEALTHY FOOD PRODUCTION IN ETHIOPIA A major issue in many developing countries is the lack of healthy and affordable nutrition, especially for mothers and children.
-Ethiopia is one such country, where malnutrition is responsible for an estimated 16% loss in gross domestic product.
-This is now being tackled through the GAIN Nordic Partnership, in which Arla Foods Ingredients and DanChurchAid are lead partners.
+Case by The Danish Whole Grain Partnership DANISH DAIRY TECHNOLOGY PARTNERING FOR SUSTAINABLE AND NUTRITIOUS SOLUTIONS IN ETHIOPIA A significant issue in many developing countries is the lack of access to healthy, affordable nutrition, especially for mothers and children.
+Ethiopia exemplifies this challenge, with nearly 40% of children under the age of five experiencing stunting, impaired growth and development due to malnutrition.